leeseomin/timaeus/README.md

-# Timaeus : speculation on the beauty
+# Timaeus : speculation on the modern beauty

 ### timaeus 1